dan-mba/netlify-blog/src/pages/index.md

     you by.
 With the explosion in programming languages & libraries recently, this blog will document my attempts to keep up.
 description: >-
-  The blog will primarily concentrate on programming in JavaScript and the many libraries & frameworks available to use with it.
+  This blog will primarily concentrate web development, focusing on programming in JavaScript and the many libraries & frameworks available to use with it.
+I will also discuss other programming languages and development tools that I have learned about.
 ---